@CCCERAMICS INSTAGRAM

 THE START OF A NEW COLLECTION

-In early 2020, Caroline Cole created a twisted hand built piece, rhomboid in plan with a classic bottle silhouette in elevation.
-Over the year of lock-down, Caroline has returned again and again to this piece, intrigued and inspired by the possibilities that are inherent in its simple yet powerful shape.
+In early 2020, I created a twisted hand built piece, rhomboid in plan with a classic bottle silhouette in elevation.
+Over the year of lock-down, I have returned again and again to this piece, intrigued and inspired by the possibilities that are inherent in its simple yet powerful shape.
 Now, the piece has become the basis of a new collection that is coming to fruition.
 Watch this space!

 25/03/21